sourcegraph/about/blogposts/strange-loop-2019-beyond-alt-text-trends-in-online-accessibility.md

 ### SHARE YOUR KNOWLEDGE

-Document your accessibility improvements as much as possible to ensure accessibility is consistent throughtout all aspects of a project and are clearly understood by all team members.
+Document your accessibility improvements as much as possible to ensure accessibility is consistent throughout all aspects of a project and are clearly understood by all team members.

 A great example of this is [eBay's accessibility documentation](http://ebay.github.io/mindpatterns/).